anushree199/cloud-quest-template/README.md

 ## IMPORTANT

 I have kept  assign_public_ip = true in below code because for easier deployment, if we do it false we will have to configure a nat gateway for it and make it work, I can do any of the configuration in live if given a chance.
 Due to time constraint I have assigned it to true.
 Please pardon me.
 I have not followed much best practice.
 The secrets should not be exposed so have removed that from provider.tf.
+This has to be stored in backend eg S3 or in terraform cloud but for practice sake I have not gone through the best practices.

 resource "aws_ecs_service" "ecs_service" {
   name            = var.service_name